MP Web API Documentation

 Up to 50 purchase order numbers may be sent separated by a comma

 A successful post will return a JSON object with the newly-created Transfer.
-Below is an example of an inventory_transfers
+Below is an example of an inventory_transfers POST, and the response.

 Response: